 Submit your Course Reserves Now!

 To make library course reserve materials as widely accessible and barrier-free as possible, reserve books and videos will be provided in digital format whenever possible.
-A print copy will be used when it is the only option available for library purchase.

 Where to Submit:

 - Required texts should be submitted on my.mtholyoke.